Send security information to Jira Software and enable your teams to turn unplanned vulnerabilities into planned and tracked work.

 • authorization: string

-Read understanding jwt for more details.
+Read understanding jwt for more details about Connect JWT tokens.

 Returns Promise<void>